Undergraduate Programmes

 Programme Structure*

-The BSc Economics and Management programme offers students with knowledge of both Economics and Management.
+The BSc Economics and Management programme offers students with knowledge of both economics and management.
 It provides a solid economics and management background for analytical positions in various industries.
-BSc Economics and Management programme consists of 12 courses.

 Course Title | |